aleister1102/enumrust/README.md

 Ensure the following tools are in your `$PATH`:

-> Rust, haktrails, tlsx, jq, dnsx, masscan, httpx, hakrawler
+> Rust, subfinder, tlsx, jq, dnsx, masscan, httpx, hakrawler

 ### 🔧 Rust and Dependencies